pathik-modi/DatingApp/README.md

 - dotnet ef database update - runs the migrations setup on the DB
 - ng new client - (After angular has been installed use this code) starts an angular client-side service
 - ng serve - sets up an angular client-side server
+- mkcert -install - to install mkcert in ssl folder in client folder
+- mkcert localhost - to assign the certificate to the localhost certificate
+- dotnet dev-certs https --trust - this makes the api server trusted with the https